MichaelRCruz/silicon-beach/second-order-art.md

 To justify the global origin not existing on the one of the planes of the three-sided pyramid, consider that a possible representation of entropy.
 If the delivery of the pitch is calculated human effort, then the offensive move of the pitcher becomes the entropy that allows the baseball to leave the surface of the bat.
 Is the pitching team the offense?
 Would the soldiers that battle entropy be on the offense only Earth or is their pitcher throwing a no-no?
 What if it was giant boyfriend?
 If so, was that the only game that giant boyfriend pitched a no-no in?

 Since you can still hit the ball, those are technically not hits, but what about foul balls?
 Should we include those?
 The purpose of this question is to provide context for the sentiment of catching a foul ball.
 As a kid, if you caught one, would you keep it.
-If we wrote a table of the four types of hits, or foul balls, or homeruns, we could never decide.
-Have you ever watched a ball come back the other way like someone throwing an opposing team homerun back where it came from?
+If we wrote a table of the four types of hits, or foul balls, or home _runs_, we could never decide.
+Have you ever watched a ball come back the other way like someone throwing an opposing team home _run_ back where it came from?
 This should help us decide the classification we need to select the data set.

 There are two pairs of moments that have significance throughout all the baseball games ever scored.
 The first pair has one that occurred somewhere in the nine innings that introduced commercials into the game.
 The second pair of moments is the moment before the first hit on the first game of the first baseball season of the game that introduced the pitching clock.
 The corresponding moment of both pairs has not occurred yet.